 - The stories are for tweens – or kids ages 7- 13 (but terrific for the whole family)

-- Suitable for boys and girls (our sons especially enjoy this series)
+- Suitable for boys and girls (our sons especially enjoy Jonathan Park)

-- For new listeners with younger kids (5-12), we recommend starting with Series #1: The Adventure Begins.
+- New listeners with younger kids (5-12), we recommend starting with Series #1: The Adventure Begins.

 How about pricing?